 MILITARY STUDIES 15

 Credits: 5 Prereq: None

-Canada's military heritage is an important aspect of out Canadian identity and our school community.
+Canada s military heritage is an important aspect of out Canadian identity and our school community.
 Canada has played a major role in global affairs starting in World War I which continues to today.
-In Military Studies, students will critically deal with world problems and conflicts, assess and evaluate military solutions and gain a greater understanding of the Canadian and global context in world affairs.
+In Military Studies, students will critically deal with world problems and conflicts, assess and evaluate military solutions and gain a greater understanding of the Canadian and global conte t in world affairs.

+MILITARY STUDIES 25

+CREDITS: 5

-MILITARY STUDIES 25 CREDITS: 5 Prereq: Military Studies 15 This is the course that follows Military Studies 15.
+Prereq: Military Studies 15 This is the course that follows Military Studies 15.
 It focuses on world conflict from ancient times to 1850.
-Some of the topics include the study of warfare in Greece, Rome, medieval Europe, the Crusades, the Mongols, the Hundred Year's War and concluding with the Gunpowder Revolution. \\Note: Military Studies and Aboriginal Studies do not replace Social Studies course requirements.
+Some of the topics include the study of warfare in Greece, Rome, medieval Europe, the Crusades, the Mongols, the Hundred Year s War and concluding with the Gunpowder Revolution.

+MILITARY STUDIES 35

+CREDITS: 5 Prereq: Military Studies 25

+In Military Studies 15-25-35 Alberta students will inquire into, e plore, assess, and evaluate the origins of the military.
+Throughout Military Studies 15-25-35 students will grapple critically with real world problems/conflicts, assess and evaluate military solutions and in the process hone their communication, leadership and decision-making capabilities as informed, responsible and competent Canadians in an increasingly conflict fraught and comple global conte t.

+Note: Military Studies and Aboriginal Studies do not replace Social Studies course requirements.

-Career and Technology Studies (CTS) Locally Developed Courses (LDC) CHILDCARE 10 Credits: 10 This program is designed for students who are interested in pursuing a career in childcare, social work, education, family support programming or for students who enjoy working with children.
-The program will include both a classroom setting to complete the theory portion and a daycare setting to complete the practicum requirements.
-Students will have the opportunity to obtain a "Level 1 Early Childhood Educator Certificate" from the Government of Alberta and a "First Aid in Childcare Certificate" upon successful completion of this course.
+Career and Technology Studies (CTS) Locally Developed Courses (LDC) CHILDCARE 10 Credits: 5 This program is designed for students who are interested in pursuing a career in childcare, social work, education, family support programming or for students who enjoy working with children.
+Students will have the opportunity to obtain a Level 1 Early Childhood Educator Certificate from the Government of Alberta and a First Aid in Childcare Certificate upon successful completion of this course.
 Please note: A security check is also required of students prior to beginning their practicum experience.
 CISCO NETWORKING PROGRAM 10, 20 Credits: 5 Cisco will better prepare students for post-secondary endeavors and to compete successfully in the workforce of the future.
 Cisco offers enriched opportunities in Science, Technology, Engineering and Mathematics (STEM).

-Cisco creates an enriched STEM learning experience and provides students the opportunity to obtain certification to prepare them for entry level positions right out of High School by becoming a Cisco Networking Academic.
+Cisco creates an enriched STEM learning e perience and provides students the opportunity to obtain certification to prepare them for entry level positions right out of High School by becoming a Cisco etworking Academic.
 The global economy runs on digital networks.
-Organizations depend on a workforce educated to design, build, and operate these networks.
+Organi ations depend on a workforce educated to design, build, and operate these networks.
 Cisco is acknowledged around the world as the leader in networking technology.